 MAAV works in partnership with the Melrose Public Schools to provide a range of educational and prevention programs for youth.
 At the middle school level, our Healthy Relationships Program addresses teen dating violence and healthy relationships.
-Also at the middle school, our Community Mentoring Program matches 7th graders with caring, consistent adults for ongoing guidance and support.
+Also at the middle school, our Peer Mentoring Program matches 6th graders with trained high school students for ongoing guidance and support.
 At the high school level, a dynamic group of peer leaders, the Student Action Board, leads programs to prevent teen dating violence and sexual assault with peers and younger students.

 Other programs include:

 - The Mentors in Violence Prevention (MVP) Program is utilized with student leaders at Melrose High School, coaches and parents.
 This Northeastern University leadership program empowers bystanders to make a difference.

 - The Student Action Board facilitates workshops on healthy relationships, alcohol and consent, and gender roles with 9th graders in Freshmen Seminar classes at Melrose High School.

 - Project Leadership, a club open to all Melrose High School students, trains members on bullying prevention.
 These students then lead bullying prevention workshops with students at MVMMS.

 - Training on bullying prevention is provided as part of the Jr. Police Academy sponsored by the Melrose Police Department.
 Students in grades 4-6 learn about bullying and how “just one act by just one person” can make a difference.